Gr4ph1xZ/ha-brunata/README.md

 [![ko-fi][kofi_badge]](https://ko-fi.com/X8X3205KS)

-## ⚠️ Please ensure your Brunata credentials work on [online.brunata.com][brunata] ⚠️
+## ⚠️ Please ensure your Minol credentials work on [webservices.minol.com/][minol] ⚠️

-If your credentials don't work **AND** you use a different Brunata portal to view your metrics, please open an issue and/or merge request.
+If your credentials don't work **AND** you use a different Minol portal to view your metrics, please open an issue and/or merge request.

 In most cases, you will likely have to add support for alternate portals yourself; I will gladly assist you in getting the authentication-flow working and finding the API endpoints.
 Then you can simply submit a Pull Request, and I'll review it when I have time 🙂